spotinst/spotinst-examples/Utilities/GC/gc-cloudshell-bulk-import/readme.md

 * GC Admin access to all target projects and access to the GC cloudshell console

 ## Limitations and considerations
-* There is no rollback feature for this script.
-Duplicate assets will be generated if the script is run to onboard the same project twice.
-Any duplicate assets created in GC will need to be cleaned up manually.
+* There isn't a rollback feature for this script.
+Duplicate assets will be generated if the script is run more than once to onboard the same project.
+All duplicate assets created in will need to be cleaned up manually.
 * Once the GC read-only Roles have been deployed; this tool cannot upgrade deployed Roles to full permissions down the road.

 ## Automation Flow